leta199/Simulation-Inverse-Transform/README.md

   - Store list of ares calculated from the radii "r" in the object "areas"

  ## VISUALISING SIMULATION
-We can compare the histogram and
+We can compare the histogram and line graph of our generated areas and compare them to the actual probability denisty function of areas.

  ## PROJECT STRUCTURE